-parochial to enter school for the first time, at the Kindergarten or First Grade level, in any public, private or school, your child must have the following immunizations: 4 doses of tetanus, diphtheria and acellular pertussis (1 dose on or after the 4 th birthday) (Usually given as DTP or DTaP, or if medically advisable, DT or Td) 4 doses of polio (4 th dose not necessary if the 3 rd dose administered at age 4 years or older and at least 6 months after the previous dose) 2 doses of measles, mumps and rubella (Usually given as MMR) 3 doses of hepatitis B 2 doses of varicella (chickenpox) or evidence of immunity uirements allow for medical and religious/philosophical exemptions.
-If your child is exempt from immuniza ations, s/he may be removed from school during an outbreak.
-Allergies s: Other m edical conditions (including medications): - Medical Authorization and Waiver boxes.
-Th ild takes medicine and may need to have medicine administered at school, please read and check the en sign.
+to enter school for the first time, at the Kindergarten or First Grade level, in any public, private or • school, your child must have the following immunizations: 4 doses of tetanus, diphtheria and acellular pertussis (1 dose on or after the 4^{th} birthday) (Usually given as DTP or DTaP, or if medically advisable, DT or Td) 4 doses of polio (4 th dose not necessary if the 3 rd dose administered at age 4 years or older and at least 6 months after the previous dose) 2 doses of measles, mumps and rubella (Usually given as MMR) 3 doses of hepatitis B 2 doses of varicella (chickenpox) or evidence of immunity These req uirements allow for medical and religious/philosophical exemptions.
+If your child is exempt from ations, s/he may be removed from school during an outbreak.
+Allergie s: Other m edical conditions (including medications): -

+Medical Authorization and Waiver

+If your child takes medicine and may need to have medicine administered at school, please read and check the boxes.
+Then sign.
 The staff at CSA giving medication may not be formally trained.
-It is important to concerns that you have before signing this form and giving your child's medication to CSA staff to or. ٠ I authorize staff of CSA to administer my child's medication, and I have included specific directions for how it must be administered.
-I understand that reactions to medications may occur, and that the staff of CSA are not medical professionals.
-I understand that by signing this form I will not hold CSA or its staff liable if a negative reaction or result happens during or after the administration of my child's medicine.
+It is important to share any concerns that you have before signing this form and giving your child's medication to CSA staff to administer.

+☐ I authorize staff of CSA to administer my child's medication, and I have included specific directions for how it must be administered.